Learn how to use compare documents in Word and you will know exactly what changes are made by reviewers.

 Next, decide if you want to show changes at the character or word level.
 For example, if the word “capital” was changed to “capitol” how would you want to see that?

-Show Changes in the New Document
+Show Changes in the Revised Document

-Get Control Over the Redline View
+Get Control Over the Document Comparison View

 Click on the x in the upper right-hand corner of both the revisions pane and the redlined document to show just the redlined document.
 (It’s a little counterintuitive but clicking the x on the redlined document will close both the original document and the revised document.)

-Accept and Reject Changes
+Accept and Reject Changes in the Review Tab

 Use the changes group on the Review ribbon to navigate between changes and accept or reject them.